Htun Htun Oo (attorney-general)

-Htun Htun Oo (ထွန်းထွန်းဦး; also spelt Tun Tun Oo) is the Attorney General of Myanmar (Burma).
+Htun Htun Oo (ထွန်းထွန်းဦး; also spelt Tun Tun Oo) served as the Attorney General of Myanmar (Burma) until the 2021 Myanmar coup d'état.
 He previously served as Deputy Attorney General in President Thein Sein's Cabinet.

 He also served as chairman to draft two of the four controversial bills designed to regulate religious conversion and population-control measures in Myanmar.